henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 ethernet-interface:

-: the only two mandatory component of this CIE is the mac-address and the generated label (to distinguish non-unique addresses).
+: the only two mandatory component of this subjectis the mac-address and the generated label (to distinguish non-unique addresses).
 This acknowledges the fact that in many cases this is the only information available about an Ethernet interface.
 If there is more detail information available it MUST be included to avoid ambiguity and to increase the usefulness for consumer of information.
 The exception are sub-interface-labels and super-interface-labels, which SHOULD be included.

 : interface-label